Mike-bel/awesome-github/README.md

 # Awesome_Others
-Some awesome repositories int GitHub.
+Some awesome repositories in GitHub.

 ## Unclassified